Whether you're Catholic, christian or spiritual, you might

 viewing the body of this pope, prayer

-seems to be the natural response.
+seems to be a natural response.

-at the St Jerome Altar.
+St Jerome Altar.

 Tomb of John Paul II